Suicide Squad

-The Suicide Squad is an antihero/supervillain team appearing in American comic books published by DC Comics.
-The first version of the Suicide Squad debuted in The Brave and the Bold #25 (September 1959) and the second and modern version, created by John Ostrander, debuted in Legends #3 (January 1987).
+The Suicide Squad (also known as Task Force X) is a fictional black-ops unit appearing in American comic books published by DC Comics.
+While the original version debuted in The Brave and the Bold #25 (September 1959), the second and modern iteration, created by John Ostrander, debuted in Legends #3 (January 1987).
+Since the team's creation, various incarnations have existed and depicted in several self-titled comic book series and spin-offs.